Storing Passwords - The Wrong, Better and Even Better Way

 // ...etc

 So now, this means the hash you store will be different for every user in your database, even if they have the same password.
-So if anyone wants to do a dictionary attack, they have to do it for each user individually, rather than the entire database at once, making it much more difficult.
-This method also makes using a rainbow table to attack the password quite difficult and often infeasible, since an attacker would need to precompute rainbow tables for each possible salt value.
+So if anyone wants to do a dictionary attack by precomputing a rainbow table, they have to precompute it for each user individually, rather than the entire database at once, making it much more difficult and often infeasible.

 (Note: You can never make it impossible to crack someone's password, there will always be a way.
 You can just make it very very difficult)